Schaumburg Township District Library

 The Schaumburg Township District Library (STDL), located in Schaumburg, Illinois, is the second largest public library in Illinois.
-It serves the Schaumburg Township area, covering sections of Schaumburg, Hoffman Estates, Hanover Park, Roselle, and Elk Grove Village.
+It serves approximately 130,000 residents in the Schaumburg Township area, covering sections of Schaumburg, Hoffman Estates, Hanover Park, Roselle, and Elk Grove Village.
 Both Hoffman Estates and Hanover Park have branch libraries located in the villages.
 Annual circulation of materials totals approximately two million items, while nearly one million people visit the library each year.

-The 166000 sqft central library provides patrons the use of more than 180 computers and access to more than 600,000 items, including books, DVDs, CDs, computer software, and more.
-Special features include a glass sculpture by internationally renowned artist Dale Chihuly, as well as many other works by famous artists, a fireplace, an original illustration gallery, and a café.
-The Youth Services Department has a unique Enchanted Forest area displaying well known children's book characters and offering a kid-friendly atmosphere for reading or game playing.
+The 166000 sqft central library provides patrons with the use of more than 180 computers and access to more than 600,000 items, including books, DVDs, CDs, computer software, and more.
+Special features include a glass sculpture by internationally renowned artist Dale Chihuly, paintings by Meryl Langsdorf, as well as a diverse range of other works by famous artists.
+Additionally, the library features a fireplace, an original illustration gallery, and a café.
+The Youth Services Department has a unique Enchanted Forest area displaying well-known children's book characters and offering a kid-friendly atmosphere for reading or game playing.

 History

 The library dates back to 1962, when local voters approved a tax funding mechanism for the Schaumburg Township Public Library.
 In 1963, a collection was established in a small home near the intersection of Roselle and Schaumburg Roads.
 A dedicated facility was constructed and opened in 1965.
-In 1968, a lower level and Children's Department were added to the library.
+In 1968, a lower level and the Children's Department were added to the library.

 In 1970, a referendum for a larger library passed, but did not result in the construction of a new building; instead, an addition to the library was completed by 1987.
 The library also opened branches in Hoffman Estates (in 1992) and Hanover Park (in 1993).
 Another referendum for a larger central library passed in 1995, and construction on the current building in Schaumburg Town Square began in 1997.
 The central library moved into the building in 1998.

 In 2012, the library opened its Teen Place.
 On December 28, 2016, the library opened The Commons, an area including the lobby and audiovisual departments.
-In 2020, the library underwent further renovations.
+In 2020, the library undertook renovations on its first floor.
+Subsequently, in 2024, additional renovations were conducted, primarily targeting the second floor, attempting to create “updated, innovative spaces with a modern look that still reflects the building's original prairie-style architecture.”
+This project included the establishment of an Innovation Hub and a local history room.
+In the same year, the library completed the implementation of an automated materials handler.

 Time Capsule

-In 1998, STDL decided to create a time capsule containing documents about the "future" of 2023.
+In 1998, STDL created a time capsule containing documents about the "future" of 2023.
 The Time Capsule is located outside near the entrance at the Central Branch (Schaumburg Town Square).
-The library will be opening the time capsule on September 23, 2023.
-They will be replacing the time capsule with a new one after the ceremony, that one will be opened in 2073.
+The library opened the time capsule on September 23, 2023.
+They replaced the time capsule with a new one after the ceremony, which will be opened 50 years later in 2073.